ME3Tweaks/ME2CoalescedCompiler/README.md

 # ME2CoalescedCompiler
-Compiler and decompiler for the ME2 Coalesced.ini file format.
+Compiler and decompiler for the Mass Effect 2 Coalesced.ini file format.

 This program serves as a documentation reference source for how the Coalesced.ini file is built, as most sources in 2019 have disappeared.